 I’m not knocking anyone with religious beliefs.
 For many people, regardless of belief system, they help lay a foundation of values that are, on the whole, pretty good.
 I would certainly include myself because Christianity, for me, instilled some pretty basic values that I still carry with me.
 Even though I am not a practicing Christian, I identify more with that than any other religion, mostly out of familiarity and my own laziness.
 Nonetheless, one of the principle tenets of most religions is honesty.

-One of the saddest after effects of the proliferation of mind numbing television and the 24 hour news cycle is that we have become more and more familiar with, and thus immune to, the duplicitous nature of politicians, corporations, etc. The obvious byproduct of witnessing this sort of shitty behavior is that smaller minds that can cite it as an example and use it to make rationalizations for their own shitty behavior.
+One of the saddest after effects of the proliferation of mind numbing television and the 24 hour news cycle is that we have become more and more familiar with, and thus immune to, the duplicitous nature of politicians, corporations, etc. The obvious byproduct of witnessing this sort of shitty behavior is that smaller minds can cite it as an example and use it to make rationalizations for their own shitty behavior.

 “Well, so and so did it, so it must be OK.”
 Well, yea, if you subscribe to the same shitty belief system, then yea, it’s fine.
-It would work within your belief system or principles.
-It’s unlikely that most people do.

-However, if you behave as a selfish miscreant and then try to identify or define yourself through some other means, say as a regular Sunday church going type…well, you might be bordering on some sort of behavior problem if not complete disorder.
+However, if you behave as a selfish miscreant and then try to identify or define yourself through some other means, say as a regular Sunday church going type … well, you might be bordering on some sort of behavior problem if not complete disorder.

 But, you could also just be an old fashioned asshole.
 Can’t rule that out.